RimaAlh/Data-circle-one/README.md

 The outcome is to build a dashboard that provide real time analytics of Covid incidence around the world.

 Members:
-Ernest Kwadwo Nketiah
+Ernest Kwadwo Nketiah,
-Rima Alhamwi
+Rima Alhamwi,
 Nazanin Baradaran Mohsenian